coltongrainger/blog/_posts/2018-05-07-citation-style.md

 mathjax: true
 ---

 To collect my thoughts on citation styles in different contexts.
-I'll list the places where I want to cite effectively (and quickly dagnabit!).
+I'll list the places where I want to cite effectively (and quickly!).

 - pandoc markdown
   - notes